-- those to be measured at fair value (either through other comprehensive income (FVOCI), or through profit or loss (FVTPL)); and - those to be measured at amortised cost.
+- those measured at fair value through profit or loss (FVTPL); and - those measured at amortised cost.

 The classification depends on the Bank's business model (i.e. business model test) for managing financial assets and the contractual terms of the financial asset's cash flows (i.e. solely payments of principal and interest - SPPI test).